History of Andre Agassi in Timeline

 1959: Parents' Marriage

-In 1963, Emmanuel Agassi met his employer Kirk Kerkorian and they became friends.
+1963: Emmanuel Agassi met Kirk Kerkorian

-1969: Laver's Grand Slam
+1969: Rod Laver's Grand Slam

-April 29, 1970: Andre Agassi's Birth
+April 29, 1970: Andre Agassi Born

 Others born on this day/year

-1970: Rosewall Wins Cincinnati Title
+1970: Ken Rosewall Cincinnati Title

 1982: National Indoor Boys 14s Doubles Championship

-1986: Turned professional
+1986: Turned Professional

 1987: First Wimbledon Appearance

-1987: First Top-Level Singles Title
+1987: First Singles Title

 In 1987, Andre Agassi won his first top-level singles title at the Sul American Open in Itaparica and ended the year ranked No. 25.

-In 1987, Connors, at age 35, was ranked No. 4, one of the oldest players to rank in the top 5.
+In 2003, at age 33, Andre Agassi had been one of the oldest players to rank in the top 5 since Connors, at age 35, was No. 4 in 1987.

 1988: Agassi wins against Chang at US Open

-1988: Becker Prevails Over Agassi at Indian Wells
+1988: Becker Prevails over Agassi at Indian Wells

 In 1988, Boris Becker and Andre Agassi first played at Indian Wells, with Becker prevailing.

-In 1988, Connors, at age 36, was ranked No. 7, one of the oldest players to finish in the top 10.
+In 2004, Agassi finished the year ranked No. 8, one of the oldest players to finish in the top 10 since the 36-year-old Connors was No. 7 in 1988.

-1989: US Open semi-final
+1989: US Open Semi-Finals

-1989: Becker Wins Davis Cup Match
+1989: Becker wins Davis Cup semi-final

 1990: US Open Final Loss to Sampras

-1990: First Grand Slam Final
+1990: Grand Slam Final and Davis Cup Victory

-In 1990, Andre Agassi reached his first Grand Slam final at the French Open, losing to Andrés Gómez.
-He also lost the US Open final to Pete Sampras but helped the United States win its first Davis Cup in 8 years and won his only Tennis Masters Cup.
+In 1990, Andre Agassi reached his first Grand Slam final at the French Open and lost to Andrés Gómez.
+He also helped the United States win its first Davis Cup in 8 years and won his only Tennis Masters Cup, beating Stefan Edberg in the final.

-1990: Davis Cup Win
+1990: Davis Cup Victory

 In 1990, Andre Agassi was part of the United States Davis Cup team that won.

-1991: French Open final and Wimbledon Debut
+1991: French Open and Wimbledon Performances

 In 1991, Andre Agassi reached his second consecutive French Open final, losing to Jim Courier.
 He also played at Wimbledon, reaching the quarterfinals.

-1992: Agassi Shocks Becker at Wimbledon
+1992: Agassi defeats Becker at Wimbledon

-1992: French Open Quarterfinal Win
+1992: French Open Quarterfinal Victory

 1992: BBC Overseas Sports Personality of the Year